silviocacace/TestCompass/AAMC/README.md

 ## Example Workflow

-1. Provide AAMC with a requirement or user story
+1. Provide AAMC with a requirement, user story, or structured input
 2. AAMC generates a first model draft
-3. The tester reviews the structure
+3. The tester reviews the structure and requests adjustments from the AI if needed
-4. The tester refines semantics, adds detail, and validates behaviour
+4. The tester iterates with AAMC until the draft reflects the intended behaviour
+5. Once accepted, the model becomes editable in TestCompass for manual refinement
-5. The model becomes the basis for test generation and impact analysis
+6. The refined model forms the basis for test generation and impact analysis

-This workflow supports early exploration and reduces the time needed to reach a stable, explicit model.
+This workflow supports early exploration, accelerates the modelling process and reduces the time needed to reach a stable, explicit model.

 ---